 What is Martial Art?

-MARTIAL ARTS were uncommon in North America in the 1960s, but peaked our interest from 1966 to 1967 as Kato fought a variety of villains on the Green Hornet TV series while espousing Zen philosophy.
+MARTIAL ARTS were uncommon in North America in the 1960s.
+But from 1966 to 1967, Kato fought a variety of villains on the Green Hornet TV series using Gungfu.
 Martial arts took center stage again from 1972 to 1975 as Kwai Chang Caine preached harmony in the Kung Fu martial arts TV series.
 In 1975, a Shaolin monk named Lee fought a renegade martial arts monk who broke the code of ethics of the Shaolin Temple in the movie Enter the Dragon.
-And who could forget that likeable character Mr. Miyagi in the 1984 Movie, The Karate Kid.
+But who can forget that likeable character Mr. Miyagi in the 1984 Movie, The Karate Kid.
 Miyagi preached Zen while teaching Daniel-san pragmatic karate exercises to defend against a group of teenage thugs.
 Even though fictional, these programs espouse a code of ethics to live by while following the premise of "No First Attack" - a philosophy of traditional karate and 'traditional' martial arts.

-Many have the erroneous impression MMA (mixed martial arts) is martial art.
+We do not teach MMA (mixed martial arts).
 Ever hear MMA competitors espouse positive philosophy, harmony, a path to enlightenment, or even concern for another?
 This is one of several characteristics that separate traditional martial arts from street fighting & combat sport such as MMA, boxing, cage fighting and sport martial arts.
 Traditional karate is not sport, it is a way of life as well as a weapon of self-defense - it is about perfection of the practitioner!
 MMA and similar systems are not martial arts.